UPDATE: Morning semi crash spills ground turkey in Waterloo

-WATERLOO — A load of turkey was destroyed in a semi accident just days before the Thanksgiving holiday.
+WATERLOO — A load of turkey was destroyed in a semi accident just days before Thanksgiving.

 A tractor-trailer hauling a ground-up version of the bird crashed and overturned on Interstate 380, spilling the poultry product mixed with other debris over the roadway, according to the accident report.